polyphene/docs.holium.org/docs/about-holium/design.md

 As mentioned in the previous section, input and output data, at the edges of the execution, are formatted with Holium CBOR and hold no semantic information.
-To allow transformation developers to still use their own internal semantics while not imposing it to pipeline designers and any other layer in the architecture, SDKs allow to easily translate input and output Holium CBOR parameters from and to internal structures.
+To allow transformation developers to still use their own internal semantics while not imposing it to pipeline designers and any other layer in the architecture, SDKs allow to easily translate input and output HoliumCBOR parameters from and to internal structures.

-This is one of the core elements of the design of Holium: **pure functions, given some input parameters in Holium CBOR format, are executed in WebAssembly runtimes and return output data in Holium CBOR format**.
+This is one of the core elements of the design of Holium: **pure functions, given some input parameters in HoliumCBOR format, are executed in WebAssembly runtimes and return output data in HoliumCBOR format**.
 As both data and transformation designs are extremely modular, this logically leads to flexible definitions of pipeline structures.

 ## Description of pipelines

 As in Holium every data items are ultimately united by a common format, and this format is the only one used for input and output parameters of transformations, it becomes very convenient to chain transformations.
-This, combined with the fact that Holium CBOR allows extensive manipulation of values using indexes only, chaining transformations and creating pipelines of any complexity and size basically comes down to describing simple connections between indexes.
+This, combined with the fact that HoliumCBOR allows extensive manipulation of values using indexes only, chaining transformations and creating pipelines of any complexity and size basically comes down to describing simple connections between indexes.

 ![holium-cbor-connections](/img/docs/design/holium-cbor-connections.svg)